 - 1. The DELARP command can be used by privileged TCP/IP users only.
-For more information about listing user IDs with the OBEY statement, see z/VM: TCP/IP Planning and Customization. - 2.
+For more information about listing user IDs with the OBEY statement, see OBEY Statement in z/VM: TCP/IP Planning and Customization. - 2.
 Adapter-maintained ARP entries cannot be deleted using the NETSTAT DELARP command.